Your £20,000 ISA annual allowance will reset come April so it's a good time to find the best stocks and shares ISA account out there.

 Do you value charting graphs and tools?
 Are the calculators up to scratch and, importantly, are they all intuitive and easy to use?

-If it’s not useful to you or looks confusing enough to put you off using the platform, that’s maybe indicative of the whole proposition being pitched at a different type of investor.
+If it’s not useful to you or looks confusing enough to put you off using the platform, then no matter how attractive the annual charge seems or how broad the fund supermarket looks, this could be a red flag that the platform's whole proposition is being pitched at a different type of investor.

-If you aren’t really that bothered about building a chart full of your bollinger bands and Fibonacci numbers, there isn’t much point in looking for a platform that offers them.
+If you aren’t really that bothered about building a chart full of your Bollinger bands and Fibonacci numbers for your stocks & shares portfolio, there isn’t much point in looking for a platform that offers them.

 ISA stocks to invest in

-If you regularly invest in stocks, investment trusts and ETFs, make sure they’re there when you’re comparing ISA accounts.
+If you already make regular investments in stocks, investment trusts and ETFs, make sure they’re there when you’re comparing ISA accounts.
 If the stock list is looking a bit stale, you might find the ones you want to hold just aren’t there or the company might not be equipped to bring new companies and funds into the stock universe.

 Another thing to watch out for is if the investment platform lets you buy fractional shares.
 Some stocks, particularly on the US stock market, can cost $1,000+ which can price out a lot of investors from the get-go.